shreyko/shreykohli.github.io/README.md

 Hopefully the next iteration will solve all the issues with this one.
 Expected rollout of portfolio2.0 is SEP 2022

+##Update:
--- Update the next version of the website is up and running and can be viewed on : https://shreyko.github.io/shreyko/
+The next version of the website is up and running and can be viewed on : https://shreyko.github.io/shreyko/